ohnosequences/gener8bundle/README.md

 statika @apply-velvet.opts
 ```

-This way is more convenient, because this `opts` file is reusable and you can prepare such files for every bundle you apply oftenly.
+This way is more convenient, because this `opts` file is reusable and you can prepare such files for every bundle you apply often.

 #### Other options